Rhoban/onshape-to-robot/docs/source/installation.rst

 Requirements
 -------------

+You will need an Onshape account and Python 3.

 .. note::

     You might also need OpenSCAD for pure shape estimation and meshlab for STLs simplification.
 Those are not